Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Characterising signal and noise in an atom gradiometer

 In Eq.~\eqref{eq:full-field} we neglected the spatial variation of the ULDM wave.
 We justify this by noting that on average the wave vector is suppressed by a factor of $v \sim 10^{-3}$ relative to the angular frequency.
 Furthermore, the lengths of the baselines that we consider are significantly smaller than the ULDM's de Broglie wavelength, such that any spatially-dependent contribution to the phase of the DM wave is highly subdominant.
-Indeed, the frequency range of interest corresponds to ULDM masses between \SI{e-17}{eV} and \SI{e-10}{eV}, which would be associated with de Broglie wavelengths of length \SI{e11}{km} and \SI{e4}{km}, respectively.
+Indeed, the frequency range of interest corresponds to ULDM masses between \SI{e-17}{eV} and \SI{e-10}{eV}, which would be associated with de Broglie wavelengths of length \SI{e11}{km} and \SI{e4}{km}, respectively; for reference, the experimental baselines considered here are no longer than 1~km.